bitlogik/pyWeb3/README.md

 Default value is "latest"

 `.call( contractAddr, command_code, [data], [state] )`
-Call eth_call and return the response, as "raw" 0x hex string.
+Call RPC eth_call.
+command_code and data must be provided in hex string (without "0x"). data is optional.
 For state options, see get_balance.
+Return the response, as "raw" 0x hex string.

 `.pushtx( TxHexStr )`
 Broadcast a transaction on the blockchain network.